AlejandroPerezMartin/matrix-team/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Production mode with Ahead of time compilation: `ng build -prod -aot` Also `-aot` param is available for `ng serve`

 ## Running unit tests